liberland/laws/drafting/drafts/InformationTechnologyLaw.md

 ### Section 4: Institutions

 #### Art.
 14: Agency for information technology and information securitiy (AITIS)
+§ 1
+There shall be one government ATIS within the Office of the Government responsible for all government information technology in Liberland.

+§ 2
-Every ministry shall either set up its own AITIS, or shall share AITIS with another ministry where that should prove more efficient.
+Every ministry shall either set up its own AITIS, or shall share AITIS with another ministry or the government where that should prove more efficient.
 If AITIS are shared, they shall nontheless compartmentalize their processes, machines, data storages, etc. to conform to the best available security and professional practices.

 #### Art.
 15: Director of AITIS
 Each AITIS shall be headed by a director, appointed by the respective minister.
 The director for each AITIS shall be responsible for setting the organizational structure and day to day management of the AITIS.